Angels snap 5-game skid, blast Dodgers 9-2 in Freeway Series

 ANAHEIM, Calif.
 (AP) — David Fletcher drove in three runs on three hits, Shohei Ohtani had two RBI doubles and the Los Angeles Angels snapped their five-game losing streak with a 9-2 victory over the slumping Los Angeles Dodgers on Friday night.

-Justin Upton and Taylor Ward homered in the Angels’ four-run second inning, and Mike Trout had a late RBI triple as the Halos opened the Freeway Series with only their fifth win in 16 games.
+Justin Upton and Taylor Ward homered in the Angels’ four-run second inning, and Mike Trout had a late RBI triple as the Halos opened the Freeway Series with a positive jolt from only their fifth win in 16 games.

+“We got the mojo back on our side a little bit,” said Griffin Canning, who pitched six-hit ball into the sixth inning for the Angels.
+“Hopefully we can keep bringing that same energy.
+It was a really good atmosphere.
+It was a lot of fun. … Momentum is such a big thing in baseball, so any time you can keep the momentum on your side, it’s going to be beneficial.”

 Mookie Betts homered in the ninth for the Dodgers, who have lost four straight.
 The defending World Series champions swept the six-game Freeway Series last season, but they’ve lost 14 of 18 overall this year in an increasingly alarming early-season swoon.

+“We’re too good of hitters to do this for a whole year,” Dodgers catcher Will Smith said.
+“Eventually we’ll get the offense going.”

-Griffin Canning (3-2) pitched six-hit ball into the sixth inning, ending the Angels’ recent pitching woes with three walks and four strikeouts.
-Patrick Sandoval pitched 3 1/3 innings of relief for his first save.
+Canning (3-2) ended the Angels’ recent pitching woes despite throwing to new catcher Drew Butera about 90 minutes after they first met.
+Patrick Sandoval then pitched 3 1/3 innings of relief for his first career save, completing the Angels’ best-pitched game of a rough week.

+“Between (Sandoval) and Griff, that was outstanding tonight,” Angels manager Joe Maddon said.
+“It’s almost like a complete game where your bullpen doesn’t move around that much.
+All these other guys benefit from that.”

 Julio Urías (4-1) had his least impressive start in a strong season for the Dodgers, yielding eight hits and five runs over five innings in his Angel Stadium debut.

+Urías’ surprising struggles weren’t the only problems for the defending champs, who also got a rocky season debut from reliever Joe Kelly and a Grade 1 hamstring strain for outfielder AJ Pollock.

+“We just need to be better,” Dodgers manager Dave Roberts said.
+“I still know our players are very good and talented, but it’s about going up there and making productive outs, getting hits when you need to get them, and we just need to get better.”

-The Dodgers actually scored first on Matt Beaty’s RBI groundout in the second, but Upton led off the Angels’ half with a 436-foot homer in his first game since returning from a two-day break with a bruised knee.
+The Dodgers scored first on Matt Beaty’s RBI groundout in the second, but Upton led off the Angels’ half with a 436-foot homer in his first game since returning from a two-day break with a bruised knee.

-After Ward added his first homer of the season, catcher Drew Butera doubled in the first at-bat of his season debut before scoring on Fletcher’s two-run single.
+After Ward added his first homer of the season, catcher Butera doubled in the first at-bat of his season debut before scoring on Fletcher’s two-run single.

-The Dodgers are already struggling mightily with pitching injuries, and their overall injury situation got even more shaky when Anaheim native Joe Kelly made his season debut in the sixth.
+The Dodgers are already struggling mightily with pitching injuries, and their overall injury situation got even more shaky when Kelly, an Anaheim native, made his season debut in the sixth.

-The veteran reliever was tagged for RBI hits by Jose Rojas — a fellow Anaheim native — along with Fletcher, Ohtani and Trout, who got credit for a triple when AJ Pollock misplayed his sinking liner to left.
+The veteran reliever was tagged for RBI hits by Jose Rojas — a fellow Anaheim native — along with Fletcher, Ohtani and Trout, who got credit for a triple when Pollock misplayed his sinking liner to left.
 Pollock walked off the field gingerly after the play.

 Kelly, who had surgery to remove cysts in his shoulder late last year, gave up five hits and four runs while getting just two outs.